-Most people don’t use ceiling fans much during the winter, and that allows dust to build up on top of the blades.
+Most people don’t use ceiling fans much during the winter.
+This can allow for dust to build up on top of the blades.

-So, if you don’t want to be showered in dust the first time you use them, we’d recommend giving them a clean before the weather heats up.
+So, if you don’t want to be showered in dust and other things when you use them, we’d recommend giving them a regular clean.

 Invite sunshine inside

 You can brighten up your interiors by looking after your windows.
-Thoroughly wash them, inside and out, and you’ll enjoy a brighter space and a better view.
+By keeping them clean, you can enjoy a brighter space and a better view.

 You’d be surprised what kind of difference it makes letting natural light into your home.